JPWS2013/16413-fa2022-project/README.md

 <img src="readme_material/robot-planning-12-10.gif" width="900">
 </p>

 *Note: We recognize that our code needs additional offset factors to properly place the potted meat can in the drawer.
-However, we ran out of time to implement this and record a new video.*
+However, we ran out of time to implement this.*

 ### Challenges Faced ###

 A key challenge we faced was deciding what configuration space to plan the arm motions in.
-At first, we tried to plan in cartesian coordinates but struggled to convert a set of joint angles (from the random sample) into the resulting end effector pose.
+At first, we tried to plan in cartesian coordinates but struggled to convert joint angles into the resulting end effector pose.
 We ultimately decided it would be easier to plan in joint space instead.

-Another key challenge we faced was figuring out how to perform efficient collision checking between robot links to make sure that the robot could not collide with itself.
+Another key challenge we faced was figuring out how to perform efficient collision checking between robot links.
 We started by using pybullet's pairwise link collision checking but found that function to be very slow.
-Since our existing planner didn't seem to have too many problems with the robot colliding into itself, we decided not to keep trying to implement this aspect of collision checking.
-As such, this is a significant limitation of our implementation - that there is the possibility that a motion plan for the arm is generated that causes the arm to collide with itself.
+Since our existing planner didn't seem to have much problem with the robot colliding into itself, we decided not to implement this aspect of collision checking.

 ## Part 3: Trajectory Optimization

 ### Formal Definition of Optimization Problem ###
-Our formal non-linear optimization problem is formulated as follows:

 $$
 \begin{align*}